 Task 1: Identify Participants

 This task collects information on all participants involved in your application.
-Consult the specific funding opportunity eligibility criteria for more information and the Individual Eligibility Requirements on the CIHR website.
+Consult the specific funding opportunity eligibility criteria for more information and the applicant eligibility requirements in the CIHR Application Administration Guide.

 1.1 Participant Information